 Everyday Household Products to Use When Cleaning for the Coronavirus

-For disinfecting or sanitizing the surface or an object after cleaning it, the Environmental Protection Agency (EPA) has two common everyday household products listed as active ingredients on its List N: Disinfectants for Use Against SARS-CoV-2.
+For disinfecting or sanitizing the surface or an object after cleaning it, the Environmental Protection Agency (EPA) has two common everyday household products listed as active ingredients List N Tool: COVID-19 Disinfectants.